CodeScop/Oge-Mai-Field-Guide/forestquests.md

     - 5 Xuso
     - 3 Vezi
 - **Rewards:** 3 Bones Chests, 1 Bones Key
 - **Recommendations:** You got past the first part - congrats!
 No mean feat.
 Now you'll get a key for your chests, and the Dark Forest Leaves have to come from the Dust.
-Good luck with the Xyplos Ink, too (remember Sliv can get it for you), and good luck fighting the Vezi and good luck remembering that Gobkeys are way back in the Forest Expedition in Guardian's Lair.
+Good luck with the Xyplos Ink, too (remember Sliv can get it for you more easily than Xyplos if you have enough Luck), and good luck fighting the Vezi and good luck remembering that Gobkeys are way back in the Forest Expedition in Guardian's Lair.
 Go forth and conquer!

 ### Creature Colors & Highlights (3/3) - MT

 - **Location:** Mama Tree
-- **Quest Path Route:** after LF MQ 4 • MT Warm Creature Highlights 1/3 • MT Cool Creature Highlights 2/3 • **Creature Colors & Highlights 3/3**
+- **Quest Path Route:** (open via LF MQ4) • MT Warm Creature Highlights 1/3 • MT Cool Creature Highlights 2/3 • **Creature Colors & Highlights 3/3**
 - **Type:** Battle, Collection
 - **Requirements:**
   - Deliver: